ungoogled-software/ungoogled-chromium/BUILDING.md

 ./ungoogled_packaging/build.sh
 ```

-The binaries for chromium will be located in the folder `out/Default`
+The binaries for chromium will be located in the folder `out/Default`.

+To create a `.tar.xz` archive of the build outputs, run `./ungoogled_packaging/package.sh`.
+An archive will appear in `ungoogled_packaging/`.

 ### Other Linux distributions